 As a graduate student in my lab, you will be given the freedom to explore topics and develop projects that you are passionate about.
 To encourage the development of new skills, I may ask you to step outside your comfort zone.
 I encourage collaboration among lab members as well as with other researchers at Texas Tech and institutions with which we collaborate, including universities and national laboratories.

-I have funding to support students year round through a combination of Research and Teaching Assistantships.
+There is competitive funding to support students through a combination of Research and Teaching Assistantships and internal fellowships.
 Additionally, we have funds for multi-scale field, lab, and computational experiments as well as dissemination of research at local, national, and international meetings.

 The Biology department at Texas Tech offers a wide variety of research facilities, including greenhouse and growth chamber space.
 Texas Tech also has a High Performance Computing Facility, well suited for running large-scale analyses and model simulations.

 Lubbock, Texas offers a low cost of living and high quality of life.
-Lubbock is situated within the heart of West Texas, within driving distance of canyons, mountains, forests, and prairie.
+Lubbock is situated within the heart of West Texas, within driving distance of canyons, mountains, forests, and prairies.